ignite/cli/docs/glossary/index.md

 ### voucher

-A tokenized share that can be transferred
+A tokenized share that can be transferred.

 ## W